rsksmart/RSKIPs/IPs/RSKIP690.md

 The value is matched **exactly**.
 No case folding, no trimming, no aliases.
 Any other value refunds the amount and emits `release_request_rejected`.

+The `addressType` is checked before the amount, so a call that carries both an unrecognized type and an amount below the minimum is rejected as an unrecognized type.
+The reason reaches the receipts trie, so the order is consensus.

 ### Address derivation

 Let `P` be the compressed public key recovered from the signature of the rsk transaction, and